Some content may contain affiliate links to products which means we could earn a fee on your purchase. Thank you for visiting

 - Three – Possibly replacing NSAID Vetprofen with CBD .

 Never Buy a “Vet Office” Supplement Without Research – My Solemn Vow

-Those of you that read my disappointing adventure with “Sold By Vet’s Only” Dasuquin Advanced Supplements (link to my article) will remember that’s the product I bought years ago and then subsequently vowed to NEVER AGAIN buy a product on a whim at my vet’s office, and to thoroughly research every product I put in my dog’s mouth.
+After it happened to me, I vowed to NEVER AGAIN buy a product on a whim at my vet’s office, and to thoroughly research every product I put in my dog’s mouth.